How To Get Retail Shoppers To Make Unexpected Purchases In Your Store

 Why?

-Because it leads to an unexpected purchase.
-That’s where the real money is in retail because shoppers haven’t searched a dozen sites on every feature and benefit or half a dozen others for the lowest price in mint, used, or questionable condition.
+It leads to an unexpected purchase, which is where the real money is in retail.
+Shoppers haven’t searched a dozen sites for every feature and benefit or half a dozen others for the lowest price in mint, used, or questionable condition.

 That’s the goal of every merchant – to sell the want, not the need.

-Unfortunately, a lot of retailers still think they’re in the need business.
+Unfortunately, many retailers still think they’re in the need business.
 Hence the moniker, “Get them in and get them out quickly.”

-There was a trend several years ago to place all the jeans and slacks on hangers in one area, and tops in another.
-The thinking was the person who is just looking for pants wants to see all their options in one place.
+Several years ago, there was a trend to place all the jeans and slacks on hangers in one area and tops in another.
+The thinking was that people just looking for pants wanted to see all their options in one place.

-But let’s face it - jeans just aren’t riveting, no matter how many rivets they have on the pockets.
-And dress or casual pants don’t hold many surprises.
-And putting dozens of brands of jeans all together on racks just drove shoppers away.
+But let’s face it—jeans just aren’t riveting, no matter how many rivets they have on the pockets.
+Dress or casual pants don’t hold many surprises, and putting dozens of brands of jeans together on racks just drove shoppers away.

 As I've said in my books, shoppers wanted little areas of discovery where they could immediately see differences.

-Pant sales went down, stores reversed course, and order was returned.
+Pant sales went down, stores reversed course, and orders were returned.

 That also killed average tickets as well.